 - After India achieved independence from the British in 1947, Goa, which was a Portuguese colony, remained a colony until 1961.

 - In 1961, the Indian Army, as per the wishes of most of the Goan population liberated it from Portuguese rule by force.
-Read more about the Indian army’s annexation of Goa.
+Read more about the Indian army’s liberation of Goa.

 - The Portuguese government in Goa surrendered formally on 19th December 1961 ending more than 450 years of colonial rule in the state of Goa.